A Lower-Bound on the Hochschild Cohomological Dimension: Background

-Analogous to the fact that for any $A$-module $P$, $P$ is projective if and only if $Ext_A^1(P,N)\cong 0$ for every $A$-module $N$ there is the following result: \begin{prop} $P$ is an $\ea$-projective module if and only if for every $A$-module $N$: \end{prop} \begin{proof} \begin{enumerate} \item Suppose for every $A$-module $Ext_{\ea}^1(P,N)\cong 0$ and let be an $\ea$-short exact sequence of $A$-modules.
-Proposition $\autoref{propshottolong}$ implies there is an exact sequence: Since it was assumed that $Ext_{\ea}^1(P,N)\cong 0$ then: is exact whence $Hom_{A}(P,-)$ takes $\ea$-short exact sequences to short exact sequences, therefore $P$ is $\ea$-projective.
+\end{thrm} \begin{proof} Nearly identical to the usual comparison theorem, see \cite{mac1995c}. \end{proof} \begin{ex} The $Ext_{\zz}$ and $\ezz$-relative Ext may differ.
+For example, one easily computes $Ext_{\zz}^1(\zz,\zz/2\zz) \cong \zz/2\zz$.
+However, $Ext_{\ezz}^1(\zz,\zz/2\zz) \cong 0$. \end{ex} Analogous to the fact that for any $A$-module $P$, $P$ is projective if and only if $Ext_A^1(P,N)\cong 0$ for every $A$-module $N$ there is the following result, which can be found in \citep[Chapter IX]{hilton1971course}. \begin{prop} $P$ is an $\ea$-projective module if and only if for every $A$-module $N$: \end{prop}